Next Start

 11/26/2020

-There are many different types of trades students can choose from when they’re looking into attending a trade school.
-No matter the program, the expectation is that their education will help them to be prepared for an entry-level career in that given field after graduation.1
+What do trade schools offer?
+There are a wide variety of trades that students can choose from, including welding, automotive technology, health care administration and culinary arts.
+No matter the program, the expectation is that their education will help them to be prepared for an entry-level career in that given field after graduation.

-Knowing what trade school programs are available can help you to have a plan of action when looking to enroll.
-Keep reading to learn about some of the many fields you can pursue at a trade school in 2021.
+Knowing what trade school programs are available can help you have a plan of action when looking to enroll.
+Keep reading to learn about some of the many fields you can pursue at a trade school.

 What Can You Learn at a Trade School?

-Trade schools are designed to give students training and experience that they’ll be able to apply to their chosen profession once they graduate.
-Learning these skills can come from a combination of classroom lectures and hands-on training in a lab environment.
-Some schools also offer online training, which can be great for those who need the flexibility.
+Trade schools are designed to offer students training to gain the skills needed when pursuing a profession once they graduate.
+Learning these skills can come from a combination of instructor lectures and hands-on training in a lab environment.
+Some schools also offer online training, which can be great for those who need the flexibility.18

-There are a variety of opportunities out there for students to pursue if they decide a trade school is right for them.
+So, what do trade schools teach?
+There are a variety of education paths and opportunities out there for students to pursue if they decide a trade school is right for them.
 With thousands of different programs, there’s something for everyone.

 What Trades Are There?

-The programs offered at trade schools can vary from broader, generalized topics that can be applied to an industry to programs that can be specialized further to allow for advancement in a given field.
+The programs offered at trade schools can vary from broad, generalized topics that can be applied to an industry to programs that can be specialized further to those seeking advancement in a given field.

 Career Opportunities for Trade School Graduates